noblotni/graph_mining_labs/label_propagation/README.md

 ## Lab 1

-- Study of datasets
+- Study of the datasets of Facebook and LastFM
-- Diffusion processes
+- Diffusion processes (The diffusion functions are located in the package `graph_utils`).

+## Lab 2

+- Study of the Twitch dataset
+- Label propagation